What is myopia?

 What can be done?

 Orthokeratology (night time lenses) - these lenses reshape the cornea as your child sleeps, so when they wake up in the morning and remove the lenses, they are able to see clearly without having to wear any glasses or contacts.
+It also has the desirable effect of slowing down the progression of the eyeball growth by a reported 50%, making it arguably the most proven effective treatment available.

 Multifocal soft contact lenses - to be worn throughout the day, and will replace the need for glasses wear on a daily basis.
+The mechanism is similar to orthokeratology lenses in that it tricks the eye into slowing down the growth of the eyes.
+The benefit here is that it is a more comfortable softer lens, albeit for it to be worn during the day.

 Each have their benefits, and seem to be more suitable and effective depending on each individual child and their level of shortsightedness.
-Here at Westgate Optometrists, we offer all three options, and we take into account the level of maturity and dexterity of your child to determine which is the most suitable solution for them.
+Here at Westgate Optometrists, we offer all of those options, and we take into account the level of maturity and dexterity of your child to determine which is the most suitable solution for them.

 On the whole, these myopia control measures have been shown to be effective at reducing the rate of worsening by between 30-60%.
 However, this reduction exponentially reduces the risk of your child developing the aforementioned complications that is typically associated with high levels of myopia.